pgdogdev/docs/docs/features/load-balancer/healthchecks.md

 ### Individual connections

 In addition to checking entire databases, the load balancer checks that every connection in the pool is healthy on a regular basis.
-Before giving a connection to a client, it will, from time to time, send the a short query to the server, and if it fails, ban the entire database from serving any more requests.
+Before giving a connection to a client, it will, from time to time, send a short query to the server, and if it fails, ban the entire database from serving any more requests.

 To reduce the overhead of health checks, these connection-specific checks are done infrequently.
 This is configurable via the `healthcheck_interval` setting: